 - Attending or will be attending an accredited college, university, or trade school as a full-time student (carrying at least 12 credit hours or equivalent)

 Applicants apply online and submit a complete official high school/college transcript, documentation of ACT and/or SAT scores, a letter of recommendation from a high-school adviser, and a personal statement from the applicant.

-The chosen scholarship recipient for the 2017-2018 year will be notified in early July.
 The entire award is made in one payment to the student’s higher education institution upon verification of the student’s enrollment and full-time status.

 For more information about the scholarship or the application, please contact the Amputee Coalition at 888/267-5669.